 Nationalist governments in China, Japan, and India have led these countries to make bold moves in the strategic domain of space.
 A lack of nationalism and cultural pride in the United States is causing America to lose–bigly.

 The ability to design and manufacture advanced computer chips has yet to be mastered by China.
 It is the last major technological advantage the West has over China/.
 Advanced Micro Devices (AMD) just undercut that advantage earlier this year.
 Things are about to get ugly, as I write in my column at The American Spectator.

 Brandon J. Weichert sat down with Steve Schiller of the Steel on Steel radio program to discuss the ongoing Shadow War between the United States and China.
 Bottom line: whatever Trump does, the Chinese threat is not going away.
 Listen in for more details.

-Brandon J. Weichert was interviewed by Gordon G. Chang of The Daily Beast to discuss his take on the ongoing conflict with China.
+Brandon J. Weichert was interviewed by Gordon G. Chang for the Gatestone Institute’s assessment on the tech war.

 China expert, Gordon G. Chang interviewed Brandon J. Weichert for The Washington Times about China’s threat in the high-tech sector.